julianrupp/tswlairmgr/README.md

 #### Version 2.1

+##### 2.1.6

+-	Yo dawg, we heard you like fixes, so we put a fix in your fix so you can fix while you fix.

 ##### 2.1.5

 -	Fixed new french translation for the fragment counts import feature.
 Thanks [Rexxars](http://chronicle.thesecretworld.com/character/Rexxars) for sanity checking!